libgamera/GAMERA/docs/energy_loss.md

 Depending on the environment we are setting up, the following losses are available:
  - adiabatic losses (if expansion velocity is given)
  - synchrotron losses (if magnetic field is given)
- - Bremsstrahlung losses (if density of the ISM is given. _Assumes proton only composition!!!_)
+ - Bremsstrahlung losses (if density of the ISM is given. _Assumes proton and 10% Helium!!!_)
  - Ionization losses (if density of the ISM is given. _Assumes protons and 10% Helium!!!_)
  - Inverse Compton losses (if at least one target radiation field is given)

-Note: We are aware of some inconsistencies that are present at the moment and they will be fixed (also wrt the treatment in the Radiation class).

 ```
 import gappa as gp